Members of 2 Hare Court possess a breadth and depth of expertise across a range of areas of sports law.

 Jonathan Laidlaw QC successfully appealed the British Horseracing Authority’s four year suspension of Jim Best – owner of Grandstand Stables in Lewes – for instructing a jockey to ride two horses other than on their merits.
 Having found that a there was the potential for an appearance of bias on the part of the Chair of the Disciplinary Panel, and that insufficient reasons were given for the Disciplinary Panel’s decision, the Appeal Board allowed the appeal and ordered a re-hearing of the case.
 At the re-hearing of the case Mr Best admitted the charges and was suspended for six months.

 BHA v.
 Jim and Suzie Best

 In subsequent proceedings following from the above case, Mr Best’s wife, Suzie Best, represented by Brendan Kelly QC, was successful in her own application for a trainer licence, despite her application being strenuously resisted by the BHA.

 FA v.
 Joey Barton

-Chris Coltart QC represented the Football Association in proceedings brought against Joey Barton for his placing of over 1,200 bets on football in breach of the FA’s Rules.
-An 18 month suspension imposed by the Independent Regulatory Commission was subsequently reduced on appeal.
+Christopher Coltart QC represented the Football Association in proceedings brought against Joey Barton for his placing of over 1,200 bets on football in breach of the FA’s Rules.
+An 18 month suspension imposed by the Independent Regulatory commission was subsequently reduced on appeal.
 Mr Barton’s suspension will now end on 1 June 2018.